-  We only succeed as a team!
-Therefore, we care deeply about our relationship with our colleagues.
-Respect, trust, support, and mentoring are the key drivers of our team culture and achievements.
-We celebrate our successes and support one another through challenging circumstance.
+We only succeed as a team.
+Therefore, we care deeply about our relationships in the team.
+Respect, trust, and support are the key drivers of our team culture and achievements.
+We celebrate our successes and support each other in challenging situations.

 We Don't Place Blame, We Find Solutions

 It’s easy to find fault, the real challenge is finding solutions.
 As engineers, coming up with new approaches comes naturally to us.
 This is the same way we approach teamwork.
-Instead of problems, we focus on coming up with solutions.
+Instead of problems, we focus on creating with solutions.

 We Take Ownership

 We are responsible for our solutions and our behavior.
 Don't search for excuses.
-Getting things done and taking full ownership of our deliverables is the baseline of a professional style.
-Shit can and will happen, and when it does, we take full responsibility and find ways to fix it.
+Getting things done and taking full ownership of our work is the baseline of a professional style.
+Things can and will break, and when they do, we take full responsibility and find ways to fix it.